 Cerebellopontine angle mass

-It is worth dividing cerebellopontine angle masses into three groups, based on imaging characteristics.
+Cerebellopontine angle masses can be divided into four groups, based on imaging characteristics:

-Alternativel quick mnemonic to remember the common entities affecting the cerebellopontine angle (CPA) is AMEN or SAME
+Alternatively, a quick mnemonic to remember the common entities affecting the cerebellopontine angle is AMEN or SAME

 Enhancing mass